microsoftgraph/entra-powershell/GET-STARTED.md

 ### Authentication

 To use the Microsoft Entra PowerShell, you need to authenticate to access Entra resources.

 ```powershell
 Connect-MgGraph -Scopes 'User.Read.All'
 ```

-To see all the possible options, please refer to [MS Graph SDK authentication](https://learn.microsoft.com/en-us/powershell/microsoftgraph/authentication-commands#using-connect-mggraph).
+To see all the possible options, refer to [MS Graph SDK authentication](https://learn.microsoft.com/powershell/microsoftgraph/authentication-commands#using-connect-mggraph).

 ### Warming up